 These 6 great ingredients will actually boost your pet’s metabolism, and help their body to burn fat:

 This amino acid, which is typically made by the body, can be useful during weight loss.
 Not only can it help burn fat, but more importantly it helps your pet maintain their lean body mass during weight loss.
 This is especially true for cats.
-To add on to your pet’s natural production of L-carnitine, look for supplements that will:
+To add to your pet’s natural production of L-carnitine, look for supplements that will:

 A useful isoflavone found in soybeans, genistein is like L-carnitine in that it may have the ability to help cats maintain a lean body mass.
 It may also help prevent fat deposits from forming in dogs.
 It’s been shown to help neutered and spayed pets decrease their overall food intake, too, although these effects are short-term.
 Check with your vet to see if a supplement is appropriate for your pet.